Understanding the nature of the soul is perhaps one of the most fundamental and essential tasks on the spiritual path.

 When our inner room is illuminated by the light of the soul, however, we can see and feel clearly.
 We don’t need to live in a state of fear – life is vibrant and fully alive.

 So how can we let this inner light permeate our being?
 There are a number of different ways (this whole website is dedicated to it, in fact).
 And we’ll explore some below.
-But first, let’s explore the difference between soul and spirit.
+But first, let’s explore the difference between soul and spirit – something important to understand.

 Soul vs Spirit – What’s the Difference?

 Most people are confused about the difference between the soul and spirit.
-They sound similar and are often used interchangeably – but they’re not the same thing.
+These terms sound similar and are often used interchangeably – but they’re not the same thing.

 Here we can see the fundamental difference between soul vs spirit summarized: soul is earthly, mysterious, and accessed through the subconscious in dreams and visions.
 Spirit, on the other hand, is heavenly, content-free, and accessed through states of purified awareness (such as meditation).